chimera-linux/cports/Packaging.md

 In those cases, you should override it while following the conventions.

 Additionally, `depends` is special for subpackages.
-If the subpackage is a `-devel`, `-doc` or `-dbg` subpackage, it will by default gain a dependency on their parent (i.e. unprefixed) package automatically.
+If the subpackage is a `-doc` or `-dbg` subpackage, it will by default gain a dependency on their parent (i.e. unprefixed) package automatically.
 If you want to add more dependencies, you can append.
 If you do not want the parent package dependency, e.g. when the package is special and does not have a parent, you can just overwrite it.

+If any broken symlink in a package or subpackage resolves to another subpackage or the main package, a dependency is automatically emitted.
+That means devel packages with `.so` symmlinks automatically gain a dependency on their main package, so you do not have to and you should not specify it explicitly.

 <a id="template_options"></a>
 ### Template Options